essentialguy/NFT-img-grabber/README.md

 ## Getting Started

-a tool to grab nft metadata by passing ipfs cid of images
+a tool to grab nft metadata by passing ipfs cid of images\
+Max img to Download is 1000 per command\
+see the example below

 ### Installing